-Currently, our transmission assets provide service from centralized generating stations to distribution substations.
+Currently, our transmission assets provide service from central generating stations to distribution substations.

 Distributed generation technologies, such as fuel cells, microturbines, and solar technology, located at or near distribution load centers could, if broadly adopted, lessen the demand on our existing transmission assets.
-A faster than projected development and adoption of distributed generation technologies augmented through battery technology and microgrids could potentially reduce demand on our transmission assets at a rate faster than our growth and could affect the value of our existing transmission assets.
+A faster than projected development and adoption of distributed generation technologies augmented through battery technology and microgrids could reduce demand on our transmission assets at a rate faster than our growth and could affect the value of our existing transmission assets.

-Costs associated with solar power continue to decrease.
+Costs associated with solar power are continuing to decrease.
 Battery technology is improving, and further developments may lead to significantly lower costs and longer battery lives.
 Improved technological capabilities may result in reliability and power quality being enhanced through the employment of microgrids.
-We will continue to monitor such developments through active engagement with various industry trade organizations.
+We will continue to monitor such developments through active engagement with industry trade organizations.

-Under any decentralized generation scenario projected for the foreseeable future, any effect on the need for or value of our transmission assets would be offset in part because our transmission assets would be required for diversity exchanges and backup between areas and to provide associated voltage and frequency support (also known as Essential Reliability Services).
+Under any decentralized generation scenario projected for the foreseeable future, any effect on the need for or value of our transmission assets would be offset in part as our transmission assets would be required for diversity exchanges, increased resiliency, and backup between areas, and to provide associated voltage and frequency support (also known as Essential Reliability Services).

-At the same time, advances in green technology related to large-scale wind, utility-scale batteries, solar, and/or nuclear power would serve to increase demand upon our transmission assets.
-Wind and solar resources do not inherently provide the same support to the power system as do conventional generators, which rotate and provide inertia to the system.
+At the same time, advances in green technology related to large-scale wind, utility-scale batteries, solar and/or nuclear power would serve to increase demand upon our transmission assets.
+Wind and solar resources do not inherently provide the same support to the power system as do conventional generators which rotate and provide inertia to the system.
 The need to ensure adequate Essential Reliability Services combined with the intermittent nature of these resources would require a more robust and extensive transmission network able to provide both flexibility and needed levels of reliability.

-- 18 Selected Financial Data 19 Management's Discussion and Analysis of Financial Condition and Results of Operations - 36 Statements of Revenues and Expenses 36 Statements of Patronage Capital and Membership Fees 37 Balance Sheets 39 Statements of Capitalization - 40 Statements of Cash Flows 41 Notes to Financial Statements 51 Report of Management 52 Report of Independent Auditors
+- 0 Selected Financial Data 21 Management's Discussion and Analysis of Financial Condition and Results of Operations - 38 Statements of Revenues and Expenses 38 Statements of Patronage Capital and Membership Fees 39 Balance Sheets 41 Statements of Capitalization - 42 Statements of Cash Flows 43 Notes to Financial Statements 53 Report of Management 54 Report of Independent Auditors

-We expect the grid will be needed for a long time and will continue to provide value, despite potential technological changes; however, service characteristics may change such that current rate structures create problems.
-Methods of cost allocation must be carefully monitored to minimize cost recovery risks associated with cost-sharing practices and rate structures.
+We expect the grid will be needed for a long time and will continue to provide value, despite potential technological changes; however, service characteristics may change such that current rate structures may need to be carefully monitored to minimize cost recovery risks associated with those technological changes.

-Electric generation, transmission and distribution facilities may be the target of future acts of war or terrorist attacks, including cyber security breaches, which could negatively affect our business, financial condition, and operating results.
+Electric generation, transmission and distribution facilities may be the target of future acts of war or terrorist attacks, including cybersecurity breaches, which could negatively affect our business, financial condition, and operating results.

-Strategic targets, such as electric generation, transmission, and distribution facilities, may be targets of future acts of war or terrorist attacks, including cyber security breaches.
-Physical attacks or cyber security incidents, including those propagated through our supply chain, could disrupt our normal business operations, affect our ability to control and monitor our transmission and distribution assets, cause damage to transmission assets, jeopardize safety, and hamper both internal and external communications.
-Additionally, any cyber security incident, unauthorized access, or other loss of information could also result in legal claims or proceedings, regulatory penalties, disruptions of our operations, damage to our reputation, and a loss of confidence in our services, which could adversely affect our business.
+Strategic targets, such as electric generation, transmission, and distribution facilities, may be targets of acts of war or terrorist attacks, including cybersecurity breaches.
+Physical attacks or cybersecurity incidents, including those propagated through our supply chain, could disrupt our normal business operations, affect our ability to control and monitor our transmission and distribution assets, cause damage to transmission assets, jeopardize safety, and hamper both internal and external communications.
+Additionally, any cybersecurity incident, unauthorized access, or other loss of information could also result in legal claims or proceedings, regulatory penalties, disruptions of our operations, damage to our reputation, and a loss of confidence in our services, which could adversely affect our business.

-18 Selected Financial Data 19 Management's Discussion and Analysis of Financial Condition and Results of Operations

-36 Statements of Revenues and Expenses 36 Statements of Patronage Capital and Membership Fees 37 Balance Sheets 39 Statements of Capitalization 40 Statements of Cash Flows 41 Notes to Financial Statements 51 Report of Management 52 Report of Independent Auditors
+20 Selected Financial Data 21 Management's Discussion and Analysis of Financial Condition and Results of Operations 38 Statements of Revenues and Expenses 38 Statements of Patronage Capital and Membership Fees 39 Balance Sheets 41 Statements of Capitalization 42 Statements of Cash Flows 43 Notes to Financial Statements 53 Report of Management 54 Report of Independent Auditors